codefellows/seattle-java-401d5/class-27/lab/README.md

     - It should not matter whether or not that assignee is already in the database.
 - A user should be able to make a `PUT` request to `/tasks/{id}/state` to advance the status of that task.
     - Tasks should advance from `Available` -> `Assigned` -> `Accepted` -> `Finished`.
+    - As the task advances, add an entry to the `history` array to note the advancement.
+Include the date and the action that was taken.
 - A user should be able to make a `PUT` request to `/tasks/{id}/assign/{assignee}` to assign a particular user to a task.
     - Changing the assignee should set the task's state to `Assigned`.
     - This should work whether or not that assignee name is already in the database.